-Muddy Steals Emily Scott’s Crab Cake Recipe
+Muddy Makes: Emily Scott’s Padstow Crab Cakes

-One of the best bits about being Ms Muddy Stilettos Cornwall as I roll around the county reviewing pubs and restaurants, is meeting chefs and of course nobbling them into providing us with a failsafe recipe cheat or two.
+One of the best bits about being Ms Muddy Stilettos Cornwall as I roll around the county reviewing pubs and restaurants is meeting chefs and of course nobbling them into providing us with a failsafe recipe cheat or two.

 Emily Scott needs no introduction around these parts – she’s a total Muddy food hero.
 If you’re from further afield and not familiar, she’s the chef-owner of St Tudy Inn – a gorgeous busy pub with a strong sense of seasonality on the edge of the moor.
 Emily trained formally at London’s renowned cookery school Tante Marie Culinary Academy but put in more than a few kitchen slave hours learning from other chefs in her time.

-Emily Scott’s Crab Cakes
+Emily Scott’s Padstow Crab Cakes

 Very simple and very crabby, these make a great starter for supper served with kitchen garden leaves or you could have them for lunch or if you make them smaller as canapé.